István Anhalt: Childhood

 István Anhalt was born in Budapest, Hungary to a Jewish family on April 12, 1919.
-He was son of Arnold Anhalt and Katalin Anhalt (née Herzfeld), When he was still an infant, Anhalt's parents separated; he lived with his mother until the age of twelve, attending elementary school from 1925 to 1929.
-Although she had some interest in serious music and opera, his mother was not especially musical, she did have a piano; Anhalt began taking piano lessons at the age of six with a teacher who lived in his neighborhood and later from a family friend until he was twelve years of age.
-From the age of ten, he attended the Dániel Berzsenyi Secondary school, failing several subjects at first but later excelling and graduating in 1937.
+He was the son of Arnold Anhalt and Katalin Anhalt (née Herzfeld), When he was still an infant, Anhalt's parents separated; he lived with his mother until age twelve, attending elementary school from 1925 to 1929.
+Although she had some interest in music and opera, his mother was not especially musical.
+However, there was a piano in the home and Anhalt began taking piano lessons at age six with a teacher who lived in his neighborhood and later from a family friend until he was twelve.
+From age ten, he attended the Dániel Berzsenyi Secondary school, failing several subjects at first, but later excelling and graduating in 1937.
 He also attended outdoor musical performances on Margaret Island.

-At age twelve, Anhalt went to live with his father, who had remarried in 1931.
-Encouraged by his father's love of music, Anhalt developed a good ear for harmony, and taught himself to play the violin.
-Anhalt learned to speak four languages, Hungarian, German, French, and English.
+At twelve, Anhalt went to live with his father, who had remarried in 1931.
+Encouraged by his father's love of music, Anhalt developed his ear for harmony and taught himself to play the violin.
+He also learned to speak four languages: Hungarian, German, French, and English.

-His father's financial troubles, his half-sister's birth in 1935, and tension between him and his step mother led Anhalt to move again a few years later to stay with his maternal grandparents.
-At about that time, Anhalt overheard László Gyopár, a peer from a neighboring school, play a piece he had composed himself at the piano.
-Anhalt recognized the influence of Bach on the piece, and, admiring Gyopár's compositional achievements, decided to learn how to write music and compose his own pieces.
-Anhalt and Gyopár became good friends, and soon after, Anhalt began to receive private harmony lessons with Géza Falk.
-Gyopár was attending the Academy of Music at the time, where Anhalt audited Zoltán Kodály's class from 1936 to 1937 before passing the entrance exam and joining his friend at the academy.
+His father's financial troubles, his half-sister's birth in 1935, and tension between him and his stepmother led Anhalt to move again a few years later to stay with his maternal grandparents.
+At about that time, Anhalt overheard László Gyopár, a peer from a neighboring school, play a piano piece that he had composed himself.
+Anhalt recognized the influence of Bach and, admiring Gyopár's compositional achievement, decided to learn how to write music and compose on his own.
+Anhalt and Gyopár became friends and, soon after, Anhalt began to receive private harmony lessons with Géza Falk.
+Gyopár was attending the Academy of Music at the time, where Anhalt audited Zoltán Kodály's class in 1936-37 before passing the entrance exam and joining his friend at the academy.

 Anhalt studied piano with Kodaly at the Franz Liszt Academy of Music; he graduated with exceptional marks in 1941.
 He also continued his studies for the next year and a half by attending classes from Turkish linguistics to Folklore at Pázmány University and attending a seminar by János Ferencsik for conductors.

+World War II and aftermath

 Anhalt was drafted into the forced labour service of the Hungarian Army in 1940 during World War II.

-1942: World War II

-In 1942, during the Second World War, Anhalt and his best friend at the academy were both forced to enter a forced-labour brigade for young Jewish men.
+In 1942, Anhalt and his best friend at the academy were both forced to enter a forced-labour brigade for Jewish men.
 Anhalt's friend was killed by a soldier in the unit.
 Anhalt escaped from the brigade, disguised himself as a seminarian, and hid until the war was over.
 He then made his way to Paris, where he had access to music teachers and abundant artistic stimulation.

 In the late 1940s, he studied under Louis Fourestier, Nadia Boulanger and Soulima Stravinsky before emigrating to Canada in 1949.